Welcome to Bopo Books, your source for bilingual books.

 Kids bilingual books?
 What are you talking about?

 Not many people have heard about bilingual books.
 This statement is founded on the fact that when I talk to people about bilingual books they always look at me with a confused look on their faces.

 Hopefully the image above helps clarify some of the confusion around bilingual books.
 This image shows an example of a bilingual storybook that has text written in both English and Spanish.
 You can probably see how something like this can help kids get familiar with a new language, at least the basics.
 This works for both of the languages featured in a given book.
 In this case its English and Spanish.
 Kids that speak Spanish natively can use this book to get familiar with English and kids speaking English natively can use it to pickup some basic Spanish.

 Image above shows an example of a bilingual children's storybook.
 Bilingual books don't necessarily have to be only that, children's storybooks.
 They can also cover other subjects.
-For example my kids love flying RC drones with gopro camera.
+For example my kids love flying drones with screen on controller.
 They even watch drone racing competitions.
 Anyway, recently they managed to find a bilingual book that talks about the basics of drone flying.
 It's simplistic, similar to previous examples of children's storybooks, and features English and Portuguese.
 For obvious reasons there are very little or none at all bilingual versions of literary works from famous writers.